-The Estonian Navy is one of the smallest navies in the world with its four boats; that, however, doesn’t mean it is not pulling its weight – the navy is an active participant in NATO and through its post-Soviet occupation history, it has cleared over 1,200 mines from the Baltic Sea.
+The Estonian Navy is one of the smallest navies in the world with its four ships and two patrol boats; that, however, doesn’t mean it is not pulling its weight – the navy is an active participant in NATO and through its post-Soviet occupation history, it has cleared over 1,200 mines from the Baltic Sea.

 The main duty of the Estonian Navy is to protect the territorial waters of Estonia.
 In case of a crisis, the Navy would defend the country’s harbour areas, sea lines of communication and by-sea approaches to the coastline.